badri119/Fit-go/README.md

    - After saving, in your app.js, import the serviceAccountKey file and save it to a variable
    - Initialize the serviceAccountKey.
      - Example: admin.initializeApp({
-       credential: admin.credential.cert("variable you saved it to"),
+       credential: admin.credential.cert("variable you saved it to")
        });
 3. Run npm start for the server to boot up